muellermichel/guetzli/docs/documentation.md

 Templating
 ----------
+This section serves as a reference for templating with Guetzli.
+Please have a look at the provided example that comes with the repository, it's mostly self explanatory.

 **The following tags are available everywhere (pages, posts and templates)**

 * `{{ reference }}` for every reference defined in the current language in `content/config.json` --> `strings_by_template_reference`